-The EI of managers had a positive correlation with the conscientiousness of the subordinates.
-When understood and appreciated by their leaders, the subordinates may feel motivated and satisfied with their jobs and may reciprocate by being conscientious.
 In addition, the EI of managers was found to have a positive correlation with the altruism of the subordinates.
-Since the superior believes in creating a work family, holding up a vision that benefits all, the followers are motivated to attain the organizational objectives as a team, thus helping one another to accomplishment.
+Since the superior believes in creating a 'work family', holding up a vision that benefits all, the followers are motivated to attain the organizational objectives as a team, thus helping one another to accomplishment.

-Therefore, the EI of a leader plays a significant role in determining the two specific OCBs of followers.
-This is also because the emotionally intelligent leader is able to monitor his or her own behavior and understand those of his or her followers, thus enhancing the extra role behavior of the members of the organization.
-Only when they feel that the leader understands their needs will the followers be willing to give their best to the organization.
+Therefore, the EI of a leader plays a significant role in determining the three specific OCBs of followers.
+This is also because the emotionally intelligent leader is able to monitor his own behavior and understand those of his followers, thus enhancing the extra role behavior of the members of the organization.
+Only when they feel that the leader understands their needs, will the followers be willing to give their best to the organization.
 By understanding their subordinates, leaders can motivate them and direct them in exhibiting OCBs.
-Interestingly, TL was not found to be affecting the OCBs of the followers even though the effects of TL and OCBs are well established (Piccolo & Colquitt, 2006).
-Both direct (Podsakoff, MacKenzie, Paine, & Bachrach, 2000) and indirect (Pillai, Schriesheim, & Williams, 1999; Podsakoff, MacKenzie, Moorman, & Fetter, 1990) relationships have been found between TL behavior and OCBs.
-Most of the research has been performed in contexts different from the present study.
-This study seems to indicate that we need to establish the relationship between TL and OCB in contextual terms also.